 While there is no solution guaranteed to work without fail, the ink industry has come a long way.
 If printed using proper inks, you have a good chance your printed colors will match your artwork.

-- One-Stroke White – This is a specially formulated white ink that can be used as an underbase to help block dye migration.
+- Low Bleed White inks – This is a specially formulated white ink that can be used as an underbase to help block dye migration.

 - Gray Underbase – Gray ink has the ability to neutralize the color of migrating dye particles.